It’s time to Master your career

 Become a leader in your chosen field

-On the MA Popular Music Practice course, you’ll be taught by the best in the business.
+You’ll be taught by the best in the business.
 And you’ll have the opportunity to become a contributor in your field yourself, not just a learner.

 You will be able to work on your own creative and entrepreneurial projects, developing independent ideas and research in the areas of contemporary music that interest you: Entrepreneurship, Performance, Production and Composition.